tamilzh2018/kode-kloud-test/100_Days_of_Cloud-Azure/Day13.md

 #### **Step 2: Copy the SSH public key from Azure Client Host**

-Check if the SSH public key exists on the Azure client host.
+Check and copy if the SSH public key exists on the Azure client host.
 ```bash
 cat /root/.ssh/id_rsa.pub
 ```